openstack/openstack-ansible-galera_client/README.rst

 :tags: openstack, galera, client, cloud, ansible
 :category: \*nix

-Role for the installation of the mariadb and xtrabackup clients used to interact with and manage a galera cluster.
+Role for the installation of mariadb clients used to interact with and manage a galera cluster.

 Example Ansible play